 “By and large, as people mature and learn about how the real world works, they tend to become more pro-liberty.
 I know a lot more former socialists than I know former libertarians.”

-On March 31st, Larry Reed, the President of the Foundation for Economic Education, joined Merion West‘s Erich Prince to discuss his journey to libertarianism, which was inspired by 1968’s Prague Spring, his 1982 run for Congress, and the state of individual liberties around the world.
+n March 31st, Larry Reed, the President of the Foundation for Economic Education, joined Merion West‘s Erich Prince to discuss his journey to libertarianism, which was inspired by 1968’s Prague Spring, his 1982 run for Congress, and the state of individual liberties around the world.

 To begin, could you walk us through your personal journey to libertarianism, the philosophy you’ve come to embrace?
 What were the catalyzing moments that brought you there?
 I recall reading about your interest in Prague Spring.
 Is that what made everything click for you?